How to Buy a Pellet Grill | Buying Guide

-When you see us discussing different classifications of grills, all we’re doing is categorizing models based on their quality, performance, and features.
-For hardwood pellet grills, those categories are Luxury, Premium, Practical, and Economy.
+When you see us discussing different classes of grills, all we’re doing is categorizing models based on their quality, performance, and features.
+For hardwood pellet grills, those categories are Luxury, Premium, Practical, and Entry-Level.
 Choosing the right pellet grill class involves finding the right type of model to fit your lifestyle and budget, so be sure to take your time here.
 To get you closer to your final decision, we put together this brief glance at what you can expect from all 4 classes.

 Luxury Pellet Smokers

-Manufactured entirely from high-quality stainless steel for long lasting durability outdoors
+Manufactured entirely from high-quality stainless steel for long-lasting durability outdoors

 Come in freestanding and built-in configurations that match most outdoor kitchen appliances